nacho692/pa-dlna-chromecast/README.rst

 .. _lame: https://lame.sourceforge.io/
 .. _configuration: https://pa-dlna.readthedocs.io/en/stable/configuration.html

+.. [#] The libpulse library is usually installed by the distributions as a
+       dependency of PulseAudio and pipewire-pulse.
 .. [#] The ``pa-dlna`` and ``upnp-cmd`` programs can be run simultaneously.
 .. [#] DLNA devices must support the HTTP GET transfer protocol and must support
        HTTP 1.1 as specified by Annex A.1 of the `ConnectionManager:3 Service`_